Gamma conjecture I for flag varieties: A-model

 which is a priori a formal power series in $\hslash^{-1}$ and the equivariant parameters.
-By Lemma \ref{fundamentalsolutionlemma} and Lemma \ref{Frobeniusmethodconvergence}, it suffices to show that $U$ can be chosen such that $S_{\nu}$ is holomorphic on $\mathcal{U}$ for any $\nu$.
+By Lemma \ref{fundamentalsolutionlemma} and Lemma \ref{Frobeniusmethodconvergence}, it suffices to show that $U$ can be chosen such that $S_{\nu}$ is holomorphic on $\mathcal{U}$ for all $\nu$.